Arkaaito/mentor_encyclopedia/all_things_11_appointments/11_appointment_faq.md

 **When do I get paid?**

-Payments are issued on or around the 15th of each month.
+Payments are issued on or around the 15th of each month, and payment periods run from the 27th to 27th of each month.
 If you are also a Forum Mentor or Code Reviewer, you may receive a lump sum in your Paypal.

 **What happens if an appointment goes overtime?**